Urban-Analytics-Technology-Platform/web-app-template/README.md

 This repo contains several packages:

-- `ua-components`: A library providing a set of Svelte components for building Urban Analytics web applications
+- `@uatp/components`: A library providing a set of Svelte components for building Urban Analytics web applications
 - `uatp_template`: A template which can be used as a starting point for new web apps
   - The sample app is deployed at <https://urban-analytics-technology-platform.github.io/web-app-template/>
   - The app comes with sample Rust and Python 'backends' which can be used with the app template